Available 24h

 This is a colorful copperplate engraving depicting the territories of Pavia, Lodi, and Piacenza, created by Thomas Salmon and published by Albrizzi in 1750.
 Salmon, known for his cartographic and travel works, contributed to the understanding of the geography and culture of his time.

-The work from which the map originates, “Current State of All Countries and Peoples of the Natural, Political, and Moral World,” reflects 18th-century geographers' interest in a comprehensive view of world geography.
-The map itself, with its dimensions (335x412 mm), color scheme, and folding spine, indicates its practical use and status as a collectible object.
+The work from which the map originates, “Current State of All Countries and Peoples of the Natural, Political, and Moral World,” reflects 18th-century geographers’ interest in a comprehensive view of world geography.
+The map itself, with its dimensions (335x412 mm), color scheme, and folding spine, indicates its practical use and status as a collectible item.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It was characterized by significant similarities and references to Roman and Greek ornamentation.
+It was characterized by significant influence and references to Roman and Greek ornamentation.

 Attributes / Details